CivilWarTraveler.com Free Info

 Spring Hill Battlefield Tour

-A nine-stop driving tour brochure of the Spring Hill battlefield is available at local attractions and visitor centers or call 888-852-1860 for a copy.
+A nine-stop driving tour brochure of the Spring Hill battlefield is available at the visitor center in Columbia, 302 W Seventh St, and at Rippavilla.
 Each stop features interpretive signage.
 Highlights are Oaklawn (Hood’s headquarters, not open to public), and a key part of the battlefield, preserved in a 110-acre park.

 Rippaville Plantation